BrookTsui/BrookTsui.github.io/_pages/interest.md

 Besides the brandishing Quantum Information or Quantum Computer, I would like to say another gem I savored for a long time, [the Reeh-Schlieder theorem](../files/wittenqft.pdf), which states one can in principle create any states at any place by some local operators.
 It reveals the intrinsic entanglement-associated nature of QFT, which can be related to the necessity of the gauge ([quote Xiaogang Wen](https://www.zhihu.com/question/455033981/answer/2638229491)).

 For a large picture, AdS/CFT is a not-to-miss subject, which originates from the area entropy of BHs and the holography principle.
 There are many fascinating fruits from it, one the most salients (in my opinion) is the [RT-formula](https://arxiv.org/abs/hep-th/0603001), which states that the entanglement entropy of the boundary system is as same as the area entropy of the corresponding minimum-area volume.
 An implication would be that there will be no volume when there is no entanglement on the boundary.
 Somehow, gravity emerges from quantum.

-The Hawking radiation itself proffers many clues to the entanglement, given the recent progress made by [A. Wall and N. Engelhardtarea.](https://arxiv.org/abs/1408.3203) Bell inequility and CHSH inequility can apply to BHs, giving the most precise description of firewall.
+The Hawking radiation itself proffers many clues to the entanglement, given the recent progress made by [A. Wall and N. Engelhardtarea](https://arxiv.org/abs/1408.3203).Bell inequility and CHSH inequility can apply to BHs, giving the most precise description of firewall.

 Other then such thrilling unification, another important and same fruitful aspect is AdS/CMT, the term coined by CMT theorests for studying the quantum materials from holography.